christo/ml-research/multi-agent/voice-to-voice.md

   * Character embodiment in a defined 1 on 1 conversation
   * Functions defined below
   * Asides with returns, e.g. "oh that reminds me of a story ... well anyway" (return)
+  * Interpret conversational interaction instructions
+    * repeat slowly -> change speaking speed
+    * request for change in emotional state (decision to comply or resist)
 * Functions (potentially implemented with other LLM) for:
   * triggering and tracing emotional state
     * anger, frustration, shock, fear, empathy, etc.